 Future of Video Quality Metrics

 Knowing what we do now – Bitmovin is putting a webinar together, featuring thought leaders on video quality assessment to dive deep into the science behind objective quality scoring.
-Main topics of discussion include: when quality metrics will be necessary and best practices to follow when measuring for objective quality.
+The main topics include: when quality metrics will be necessary and best practices to follow when measuring for objective quality.

-Register today to be a part of our webinar discussion, Objective Video Quality: Measurements, Methods, and Best Practices.
-The live session will take place on November 13th @ 8am PST (17:00 CET) and will feature Sean McCarthy, Bitmovin’s technical product marketing manager in a discussion with Carlos Bacquet, Solutions Architect at SSIMWAVE, and Jan Ozer a leading expert on H.264 encoding for live and on-demand production.
+Watch our webinar discussion on-demand, Objective Video Quality: Measurements, Methods, and Best Practices.
+The session features Sean McCarthy, Bitmovin’s technical product marketing manager in a discussion with Carlos Bacquet, Solutions Architect at SSIMWAVE, and Jan Ozer a leading expert on H.264 encoding for live and on-demand production.